Open-Scholarship-Strategy/site/index.md

 * Develop Open Scholarship workflows for all group members to take advantage of increasingly well-developed open scholarly infrastructure and tools.

+  * The [European Open Science Cloud (EOSC)](https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud) aims at creating a safe environment with federated services and tools for Open Science.

   * Ensure that group members are trained in a wide variety of relevant skills, including public engagement, policy development, data analysis, Web development, citizen science, and scholarly communications.

 * Showcase developments and success stories from Open Scholarship practices.